rubenvannieuwpoort/site/public/posts/div.md

 ---
-title: Division by constant unsigned integers
+title: Division by constant integers
 description: Most modern processors have an integer divide instruction which is relatively slow compared to the other arithmetic operations.
 When the divisor is known at compile-time or the same divisor is used for many divisions, it is possible to transform the single division to a series of instructions which execute faster.
 Most compilers will optimize divisions in this way.
 In this article, I give an overview of the existing techniques for unsigned integers.
 date: 2020-08-28
 template: post
 show: false
 ---

-This post is a survey of the methods to optimize unsigned integer division.
-It largely follows the approach and terminology in the excellent articles [TODO] by ridiculous_fish, but aims to be slighly more rigorous and concise.
+This post is a survey of the methods to optimize integer division.

+The methods in this post originate from the classic 1991 paper ["Division by Invariant Integers using Multiplication" by Torbjörn Granlund and Peter L. Montgomery](https://gmplib.org/~tege/divcnst-pldi94.pdf).
+In particular, the paper presents what in this post is called the "round-up method".
+This method was further popularized by Henry S. Warren in his 2002 book "Hacker's Delight".
+In the 2005 paper ["N-Bit Unsigned Division Via N-Bit Multiply-Add" by Arch D. Robinson](https://www.computer.org/csdl/proceedings-article/arith/2005/23660131/12OmNyQYt7U) presents what in this post is called the "round-down method".
+In [episode I](https://ridiculousfish.com/blog/posts/labor-of-division-episode-i.html) and [episode III](https://ridiculousfish.com/blog/posts/labor-of-division-episode-iii.html) of the series of articles cleverly named "The Labor of Division", ridiculous_fish both independently discovers the round-down method, and clearly describes both methods.

-< These articles were written by ridiculous_fish, the author of the [libdivide](https://libdivide.com) library, a C++ header-only library which uses various methods to speed up division, including the methods described in this post.
+< ridiculous_fish is the author of the [libdivide](https://libdivide.com) library, a C++ header-only library which uses various methods to speed up division, including the methods described in this post.

+What does this post add to the already existing literature?
+For one, it serves as a reference, combining the results in a rigorous and structured way.
+I am presenting the results that power the different methods (theorem 2 and 3) in a slightly simpler and more unified way that is consistent with the original presentation in the paper "Division by Invariant Integers using Multiplication".

+### Overview

 First, the round-up method is presented, which shows that for every $N$-bit divisor $d > 0$ there is a constant $m$ so that the upper bits of $mn$ equal $\lfloor \frac{n}{d} \rfloor$ for every $N$-bit unsigned $n$.
 For certain "uncooperative" divisors the constant $m$ will not fit in $N$ bits, in which case the method is feasible but less efficient.
 To improve the efficiency, the round-down method is presented, which is similar to the round-up method but more efficient for uncooperative divisors.
+TODO: for singed integers

 ## Intuition